FOREX-Dollar steady before data; yen slips despite GDP surprise | Business

 "Having been lifted by stronger job numbers and then higher price figures over recent weeks, the dollar direction today will be determined by the U.S. consumer," said Chris Turner, global head of markets at ING.
 "Barring a huge downside surprise in retail sales or a surge in initial jobless claims... we do not think the dollar has to come too much lower."

-The euro was little changed at $1.0731 while the pound slipped 0.13% to $1.2549 after data showed the UK economy edged into a recession in 2023.
-The yen rose on Thursday, with the dollar down 0.38% at 150.03 yen despite Japan's unexpectedly weak gross domestic product figures, which saw the country lose its title as the world's third-largest economy.
+The euro was slightly higher at $1.0736 while the pound slipped 0.11% to $1.2552 after data showed the UK economy edged into a recession in 2023.
+The yen rose on Thursday, with the dollar down 0.37% at 150.05 yen despite Japan's unexpectedly weak gross domestic product figures, which saw the country lose its title as the world's third-largest economy.

 It held under the three-month low of 150.88 touched on Tuesday, buoyed somewhat after Japan's top currency officials warned against "rapid" yen moves the previous day.
 Commonwealth Bank of Australia currency strategist Carol Kong saw the technical recession as having little impact on the yen, with the upcoming spring wage negotiations more important to the Bank of Japan's (BOJ) policy outlook.

-On Thursday, investors saw a roughly 44% chance the Fed will cut rates by May, according to money market pricing.
+On Thursday, investors saw a roughly 45% chance the Fed will cut rates by May, according to money market pricing.
 That's down sharply from the start of February when a cut by then was seen as a certainty.
-Australia's dollar was little changed at $0.6493.
-The Swiss franc was slightly stronger at 0.8833 francs to the dollar, after falling to a nine-week low earlier this week as inflation slowed.
+Australia's dollar was up 0.12% at $0.65.
+The Swiss franc was around 0.3% stronger at 0.8829 francs to the dollar, after falling to a nine-week low earlier this week as inflation slowed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)